 Your Health Information Rights:

-Receive an accounting of disclosures of PHI.
-Except for certain disclosures, you have a right to receive a list of the disclosures we have made of your PHI, in the six years prior to the date of your request, to individuals or entities other than you.
-To request an accounting, you must submit a request in writing to the Privacy Officer.
-Your request must specify a period.
-If you request a record of disclosures more than once per year, we may charge a fee for providing the list.
+Request an accounting of disclosures of PHI.
+You may ask for a list of certain types of disclosures of your PHI by submitting a written request to the Privacy Officer.
+Your request must specify a time period.
+If you request such a list more than once a year, we may charge a fee.

 For More Information or to Report a Problem

-If you have questions or would like additional information about our privacy practices, you may contact the Privacy Officer at 5500 Maryland Way, Brentwood TN 37027 or by telephone at (615) 628-9317.
-If you believe your privacy rights have been violated, you can file a complaint with the Privacy Officer or with the Secretary of Health and Human Services.
-There will be no retaliation for filing a complaint.
+If you have any questions or would like additional information about our privacy practices, you may contact the Premise Health Privacy Officer at 5500 Maryland Way, Brentwood, TN 37027 or 1-615-468-3362 or by email at [email protected].